Guide to Summer Season Shopping

-Without a doubt, this is my favourite time of year to shop.
-Spring has officially arrived, the jacarandas are blooming, the Shop BNE event is looming, and this season’s must-have fashions, shoes and accessories are lining boutique shelves.
+Without a doubt, this is my favourite time of year!
+Summer has officially arrived, the weather is warming up, and this season’s must-have fashions, shoes and accessories are lining boutique shelves ready for all our silly season parties.
 The best part?
 As a Queenslander, I can guarantee these warm-weather purchases will serve me for the next nine months.

-Welcome to a new fashion era where it’s out with the winter old and in with the spring new.
-The Shop BNE event is the perfect time to play around with new season trends and bag a bargain so, whether you dive straight in and rock a Zimmerman pastel pink suit or play it cool with a pop coloured Wittner slide, just make sure your shopping list involves colour.
+Summer events are the perfect time to play around with new season trends whether you dive straight in and rock a Zimmerman pastel pink suit or play it cool with a pop coloured Wittner slide, just make sure your shopping list involves colour this season!

 The one trend to pay close attention to!
-While colour was a big part of our S/S20 wardrobes, this year’s palette has upped the ante, forgoing pastel shades for solid primary colour hues.
-I suggest testing the waters with cost-effective accessories at Novo, Dissh and H&M before sliding into a slinky blue Sass & Bide dress.
-COS has lightweight dresses in bright shades of yellow and orange and I personally can’t wait to get my hands on the Aje Resort collection – a kaleidoscope of colour for every occasion.
+This year’s palette has upped the ante, forgoing pastel shades for solid primary colour hues.
+I suggest testing the waters with cost-effective accessories at Novo, Dissh and H&M and then slide into a slinky Sass & Bide dress.
+COS has lightweight dresses in bright shades of yellow and orange and I personally can’t wait to get my hands on the new Aje collection – a kaleidoscope of colour for every occasion.

 Style Tip: I suggest co-ordinating your accessories for an authentic 2021 feel.
 Matching your shades, shoes and belt will win you major style brownie points this season.